Queensland Camping

 Complete Guide for Moreton Island Camping (Mulgumpin)

 If you’ve never been to Moreton, let alone camping at Moreton Island, it can be a bit tricky trying to work out which of the Moreton Island campsites are best for you.
-While most of the camping Moreton Island has have limited facilities, there is also the option of glamping on Moreton Island for those who don’t have their own camping gear.
+While most of the camping on Moreton Island has limited facilities, there is also the option of glamping for those who don’t have their own camping gear.

-When choosing a site, a few things you’ll need to consider is whether you’re after the surfside or calm side, whether you want to be close to the best fishing spots or swimming spots, in addition, you’ll need to arrange vehicle permits and transportation to the island.
+When choosing a site, a few things you’ll need to consider are whether you’re after the surfside or calm side and whether you want to be close to the best fishing spots or swimming spots.
+In addition, you’ll need to arrange vehicle permits and transportation to the island.

 If this is your first time camping on Moreton, this is a great guide to get you started.
 In this camping guide, we include everything you need to know, including information on the different campsites Moreton Island has and how to arrange camping permits and more.